×

 5. Improve Your System

-If the tenants keep it pristine, consider performing fewer inspections and increasing planned maintenance intervals.
+Adjust the frequency of scheduled work according to the required amount.
+For example, if a resident keeps a property pristine, consider performing fewer inspections and increasing planned maintenance intervals.

 So far, we’ve explained what your PPM system needs to do and the steps you need to go through to set it up.

-Our easy-to-use digital solution features:
+Our digital solution features:

 • Online dashboard: All your people, places, repairs, and service history all in one place, with a real-time calendar, messaging, and secure document storage.